Error-331/code_tests/docs/bible/links.md

 Natural Birth - January 17 (true source of salvation);

 The Invisible Wind - January 18 (spread the word of God, God will take care of the word spread, God will take care of the word sown);

+The Great Teacher - January 19 (faith, necessity of the new birth);

+Carry Some Salt - January 20 (fear of God, righteousness);